Sunday, 27 October 2013

 Changes within the teaching team had created a vacancy.
 Would I like to fill that vacancy?
 Of course, I said yes.

 How does this fit with our theme of Closure?
 Well, as mentioned above, there was still some healing to be done between the two camps.
 And I felt I needed some healing on a personal level since the fall-out from the cancellation of Avalon 2007.
-I'd found the split in the community very distressing, and papering over the cracks and pulling together warring factions to pull off the Summer Gathering was far more stressful than I could possibly have imagined.
+I'd found the split in the community very distressing, and papering over the cracks and pulling together warring factions to create the Summer Gathering was far more stressful than I could possibly have imagined.
 And now once again, only a week after the emotional upheavals of the wedding in Essex, I found myself faced with the prospect of re-visiting old 'issues' and the opportunity to finally resolve them.

 From the outset, joining the Dragonrise teaching team was reassuring.
 There's a huge amount of work involved in teaching a WitchCamp, and joining the planning process at such a late stage was to say the least nerve-wracking!
 However, my fellow teachers (Chelidon, Suus and Fortuna) were very welcoming to this late-comer.
 From the outset we worked extremely well together and things proceeded very smoothly.
 By strange co-incidence, Chelidon had been my co-teacher for my first WitchCamp teaching experience at Avalon in 2006.
 We gathered together for in-person pre-camp planning a few days before camp started at the lovely home of one of the Dragonrise organisers, Raven, who had also been on the teaching team at Avalon 2006.
 Before camp even started I felt loose ends left hanging for years were being tied up, old wounds finally being soothed and healed.